-Even though the format of your interview may have changed, you’ll still want to do everything you can to make the best possible impression.
-Here are some important tips for approaching an admissions a video interview for MBA programs.
+Due to the ongoing pandemic, video options prevail as the format of choice for MBA admissions interviews.
+Even though applicants and interviewers are not meeting in the traditional in-person way, you’ll still want to do everything you can to make the best possible impression.
+Here are some important tips for approaching an admissions video interview for MBA programs.

 1. Get your tech right!